Managing Unit Transfers

 Bulk actions

-You can apply operations to multiple transfers at once using the Actions menu at the top of the list:
+You can apply operations to multiple transfers simultaneously using the Actions menu located at the top of the transfer list.

 1